AAK1767/mini_bmi_project/README.md

 # BMI Health Analyzer 🏋️‍♂️

+# 📌 Project Context

+This project/program was developed as part of the "Python for Computational Problem Solving" course in the 1st semester of B.Tech (Computer Science and Engineering) at PES University, RR Campus.
+It was completed as a group assignment under the Jackfruit Assignment.

 A comprehensive BMI (Body Mass Index) calculator and health analysis tool with both CLI and GUI interfaces, featuring AI-powered health suggestions and an interactive FAQ chatbot.

 ## 📋 Table of Contents